Mark-Phillipson/Pacman/README.md

 # Restart your shell/game to take effect
 ```

-### Player Name for Score Recording (optional)
+### Player Name for Score Recording

-You can provide a default name for recorded scores (Player One) using either an environment variable or a simple text file:

-- Environment variable (highest priority): `PACMAN_PLAYER1`
-- Text file in local app data: `%LOCALAPPDATA%\PacmanVoice\player1.txt`
-- Or next to the executable: `player1.txt`

-The file should contain just the name on the first line.
+Player name used for recorded scores defaults to `Player One`.
+You can override it outside the game by setting the `PACMAN_PLAYER1` environment variable or by placing a `player1.txt` file (first line contains the name) in `%LOCALAPPDATA%\PacmanVoice` or next to the executable.
+Note: in‑game name editing has been removed; there is no UI to change the player name during gameplay.

 ## Architecture